thomasstreet/angular-data-access/README.md

 </p>
 ```

 Alright!
-Our loading service is now almost fulfilling its roles:  it's faithfully fetching data and it's keeping a ledger of loading statuses--now we just need to manage getting that data the rest of the way back to our controller(s).
+Our loading service is now almost done with its tasks:  it's faithfully fetching data and it's keeping a ledger of loading statuses--now we just need to manage getting that data the rest of the way back to our controller(s).
 Time to add another player.

+[Arch diagram here]

 ###Building a `data` service to store our data

-We could store the data in our `loading` service, but it feels cleaner to me to separate the concerns of loading and storage--there are times we may want to kick off loading data without immediately accessing it, and there are times when we won't need to load data asynchronously if we've already stored it once.
+We could store the data in our `loading` service, but it's cleaner to separate the concerns of loading and storage--there are times we may want to kick off loading data without immediately accessing it, and there are times when we won't need to load data asynchronously if we've already stored it once.
 Since these are distinct purposes, I'm going to spin up another service, `data`.
 I'll run `yo angular:factory data` and then dependency-inject `data` into our `loading` service.  `data` will be our data storage container, while `loading` is the workhorse that runs and fetches the data as well as keeping track of loading status.

+[Arch diagram here]